HighRune/dotfiles/dot_config/cheatsheet.md

-git add -p <path>               # Interactive stage, stage parts of a file git diff --cached               # Display cache/index changes git commit -m "message"         # Commit changes and add a message git commit -m "message" -n      # Bypasses the pre-commit and commit-msg hooks
+git add -p <path>               # Interactive stage, stage parts of a file git diff --cached               # Display cache/index changes git commit -m "message"         # Commit changes and add a message git commit -nm "message"        # Bypasses the pre-commit and commit-msg hooks

 git commit --amend              # Change message of the last commit git push -f                     # Update message of the last commit on the remote